oasisprotocol/old-docs/src/operators/running-node-on-amber-network.md

 Hence it should never be present on the online `server`.
 :::

-For the Testnet, the current minimum stake required to register an entity and register a node as a validator is 200 tokens.
+The current minimum stake required to register an entity and register a node as a validator is 200 tokens.
 So, we will generate an escrow transaction that escrows 200 tokens on your own entity.